 “With older children, you will be looking into either a traditionally based program, which often includes swimming, sports, arts and outdoor-adventure activities and instruction, or short-term specialty programs with an emphasis on a particular sport, theater, dance or magic – or even something like robotics or culinary arts,” he says.

 2. Ask around

 Of course, the Internet is a great source of information on local day camps.
-You'll also want to check out summer camp fairs, such as Metro Parent's annual Super Summers for Kids Camp & Activity, which includes plenty of southeast Michigan options.
+You’ll also want to check out summer camp fairs, such as Metro Parent’s annual Camp Expo, which includes plenty of southeast Michigan options.
 Word-of-mouth suggestions can be a great source of info, too, Batterman says.
-Parents from your child's school, neighbors and relatives are often happy to share their experiences with day camps, he adds.
+Parents from your child’s school, neighbors and relatives are often happy to share their experiences with day camps, he adds.